 If, while you’re a student, you find you’re struggling to make ends meet, you may be able to receive some extra financial help through funds administered by your University.
 Depending on the country in which you are studying, the funds have different names and may be run in slightly different ways by each University.
 Some of the schemes are funded by government money.
 Second degree, as well as first degree UK medical students, can apply for help from these funds, though many institutions require second degree students to have made their own adequate provision before starting the programme.

-England: Hardship funds or Access to Learning Fund (ALF)
+England: Hardship funds

 To be eligible to apply you must have taken out your maximum maintenance student loan entitlement.
 Students are assessed on their individual need but certain groups have priority.